ethereum/c-kzg-4844/bindings/node.js/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for your interest in contributing to the Node.js bindings for c-kzg.
-It's people like you that push the Ethereum ecosystem forward!!
+Thanks for your interest in contributing to the Node.js bindings for c-kzg-4844.

 ## Prerequisites